Senegal parrot: Taxonomy

 They do not differ in behaviour, but only in the colour of the "vest".
 In the pet trade, the nominate subspecies is the most common though both are raised and sold as pets.

 Description

 Senegal parrots are about 23 cm long, weigh about 120 to 170 g.
 They have a relatively large head and beak for their overall size, and feathers form a short broad tail.
 Adults have a charcoal grey head, grey beak, bright yellow irises, green back and throat, and yellow underparts and rump.
 The yellow and green areas on a Senegal parrot's front form a V-shape resembling a yellow vest worn over green.
 Young Juveniles have dark grey, almost black, irises, which change to light grey.

-Senegal parrots are not sexually dimorphic, but there are some hypotheses which sometimes might help to determine the gender of adult birds:
+Senegal parrots are not sexually dimorphic, but there are some hypotheses which sometimes might help to determine the sex of adult birds: